 The Old Lady are European royalty.
 They are a club steeped in tradition and success.
-History is littered with examples of Juve’s excellence, both domestically – where they have been reigning Serie A champions for nine years and counting – and across the continent.
+History is littered with examples of Juve’s excellence, both domestically – where they won nine consecutive Serie A titles – and across the continent.

 Indeed, Turin has proven a real goldmine for talent over the years.
 Names like Alessandro Del Piero, Dino Zoff, Zinedine Zidane and Pavel Nedved will forever exist in Juve lore.
 But, not all who have gone on to don the famous black and white colours have left a lasting impression, or even made a noteworthy contribution to the club’s revered annals.

 There are some who are best forgotten, or genuinely have been forgotten, either because they weren’t quite good enough or simply failed to hit the lofty heights expected of you when you put on the Bianconeri shirt.
 Here we revisit those cases…